General

 The specific testing rules we're using for SCons are as follows:

-• Every functional change must have one or more new tests, or modify one or more existing tests.
-In other words, code touched by a change must be hit by a test.
+• Every functional change must have one or more new tests, or modify one or more existing tests: code touched by a change must be exercised by a test.

 • The new or modified test(s) must pass when run against your new code (of course).